OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

 :::{figure} pointsize_far.png
 :align: center
 :width: 90%
 *Example of the point size scaling in action.
-The green points (left) use regular, world scale, sizing and the blue points (right) have a limited size in pixels.
-Note how the green points (left) appear larger up close and smaller at a large distance, while the blue points (right) are scaled to have the same size in pixels at both distances.*
+The green points (left) use regular sizing and the blue points (right) have a limited max size.
+Note how the green points (left) appear larger up close and smaller at a large distance, while the blue points (right) are scaled to have the same size at both distances.*
 :::

-To limit the pixel size, add the `EnablePixelSizeControl` and `MaxPixelSize` settings in the `SizeSettings` table:
+To limit the maximum size of the points, add the `EnableMaxSizeControl` and `MaxSize` settings in the `SizeSettings` table:

 ```lua
   ...